RadioactiveScandium/Discrete-Systems-Design/README.md

 DIY circuit design and simulation using discrete components such as transistors, ICs, R-L-C etc. May be extended to PCB implementation in the future.

 For example, creating frequency divider using multivibrator circuits, display a moving data on LCD panel by controlling using an Arduino etc.

+Wokwi is the main simulator of choice before getting it to work on actual hardware.